kkulykk/clon/README.md

 <!-- GETTING STARTED -->
 ## Usage

-Here we describe how to use the botnet.
+Here we describe how to use the program.

 ### To use `Clon`

 1. Install Go if necessary
 2. Set up your AWS S3 credentials in `.env` in order to establish connection with remote
+3. Install the required dependincies
-3. Build the project and run one of the available commands
+4. Build the project and run one of the available commands

 ### Available commands